 Mental health issues and behavioral health disorders can be challenging both for the person with the disorder and those who love, care about, and/or are dependent upon the sufferer.

 Mental and behavioral health disorders can disrupt virtually every aspect of a person’s life, with repercussions that can resonate throughout families, workplaces, and social circles.
 Disorders can make it difficult if not downright impossible for people to be effective parents or partners, while diseases such as addiction and depression can overwhelm an individual’s ability to function altogether.

 Complicating the matter even further, though awareness and understanding about the different types of disorders have increased significantly in recent decades, wrong perceptions continue to prevent many people from getting the help they need.
-Whether due to shame, a belief that mental health problems aren’t “real” illnesses, or fear that no treatment can help, too many people and families have suffered too long.
+Whether due to shame, a belief that mental health problems aren’t “real” illnesses, or fear that no treatment can help, too many people and families have suffered for too long.

-Types of Disorders
+Types of co-occurring disorders